artysta/salesforce-notes/README.md

 You can also use UI to do this: Setup -> Apex Jobs -> Apex Classes -> Schedule Apex.
 There you have to add job name, select proper class and choose specific time and how often you want the job to run.

-# # 3 Some useful Apex code snippets
+# #3 Some useful Apex code snippets.

 - Send an email + debug.